 “One of the key take-homes for me was the carbon embodied within my washing machine, which I now look at in a whole different light,” she said.
 “Not only this, but the water footprint of my cup of coffee and of course the talking toothbrushes reminding you to turn the tap off!

-“On a more serious note, we have some great ideas for our 2025–2030 sustainability route map targets and have learned much more about our impact upon biodiversity and RSK’s capabilities in renewables, from heat pump installations to floating solar and the maintenance of wind turbine blades,” she added.
+“On a more serious note, we have some great ideas for our 2025–2030 sustainability route map targets and have learned much more about our impact upon biodiversity and RSK’s capabilities in renewables, from heat pump installations to the maintenance of wind turbine blades,” she added.

 “I want to say a big thank you to everyone who contributed and made the event a success, it was wonderful to meet everyone around the globe.”